evolution-cms/docs/en/03_Extras/PageBuilder/index.md

 </td></tr>
 <tr><td>order</td><td>

-The sort order in the `add-block` section.
+The sort order in the `add-block` section, or the sort order of the containers (tabs).
 This parameter does NOT affect the sorting of the blocks themselves!

 </td></tr>
 <tr>